 - Classics re-designed to more sophisticated flavors, e.g. raspberry-rose

-- Influences from desserts and beverage industry are translated into lovely concepts such as like caramel latte, apricot-rosemary, strawberry-pink pepper, coffee pumpkin spice.
+- Influences from desserts and the beverage industry are translated into lovely concepts such as like caramel latte, apricot-rosemary, strawberry-pink pepper, coffee pumpkin spice

 - Chocolate with more 'grown up' flavor profiles is gaining traction.
-27% of chocolate confectionery users would be interested in adult-focused flavors (rising to 31% among 35-44s).
+27% of chocolate confectionery users would be interested in adult-focused flavors (rising to 31% among 35-44 year-olds)

 - Spicy and savoury notes like pepper are introduced in chocolate